evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 - `startPriority` - the order in which the `start` function will be called
 - `stopPriority` - the order in which the `stop` function will be called

 If you have multiple initializers for different tasks which also depend on each other you can define the load, start and stop priorities for the initializers.
 The Actionhero internal initializers have a priority below 1000 so it is useful to set the own initializer priorities above 1000.
-Actionhero will execute execute the functions in the following order:
+Actionhero will execute the functions in the following order:

 1. `initialize`
 2. `start`